tobspr-games/shapez-2-discord-bot/README.md

   - all-buildings : Will create a blueprint containing all buildings, starting at X=0 and increasing (Y=0 for all, Z is 0 or increased so no building tiles are below 0).
 Note : this is intended for testing external blueprint related tools, pasting the blueprint ingame will result in errors and not placed buildings
   - all-platforms : Same as above except with platforms instead of buildings

-- /access-blueprint [blueprint] [blueprint_file=None] : Access a blueprint.
+- /access-blueprint [blueprint=None] [blueprint_file=None] : Access a blueprint.
 To input a blueprint, use the 'blueprint' or 'blueprint_file' parameters or right click a message and select the 'access-blueprint' app command.
 The response will include blueprint infos like in /blueprint-info with 'advanced' set to false, a link to view the blueprint in [DontMash's 3D blueprint viewer](https://shapez.soren.codes/blueprint), as well as `txt` and `spz2bp` files containing the blueprint

 ### Admin commands